Stop In To Downtown’s Snazzy Speakeasy: The Pocket At Tailor’s Union

 Side note/fun facts: The owner of the building, Tyrone Burroughs, renovated the upper floors of 115 Union in 2012.
 The residences there now (The Lofts at Union Alley) are fully occupied.
 Mr. Burroughs is also part owner of Rizzo’s Diner.

-On preview night, the band Copacetic slid through blues, jazz, and Memphis soul numbers.
+The night I was there, the band Copacetic slid through blues, jazz, and Memphis soul numbers.
 I have a feeling they’re the house band, since their drum kit said “The Pocket”, and they fit the mood of the place precisely.
 The music did a lot to create an exclusive, old-school, grown person vibe.

-We tried several cocktails and they were all on point.
-They also offer wine.
-I saw zero beers, but they may have that later.
 It’s not a frosé or shooter kind of place, and that’s OK.
 We have lots of those.

 The Pocket offers tapas only, meant to supplement your drinking or provide a snack rather than a sit-down meal.
 The menu is basic: beef sliders, mushroom sliders, crab cakes, BBQ eggrolls.
 But basic doesn’t mean bad.
 The beef slider and the crab cake were standouts, and the dessert – a bourbon and Bailey’s brownie – was appropriately decadent.

-Chef Erica Bone comes in after years of experience working with some of Memphis’ favorite chefs, including Chef Michael Patrick of Rizzo’s.
-She told me that the current menu is meant to be simple, good gastropub fare; it will change seasonally and will increase in scope and interest as time goes on.
 Despite the insistence that it’s not a dinner spot, a few crab cakes and a slider or two might suffice for supper.
 Don’t tell them I said that.

 Concept + Membership